HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 interesting tracks to plot.

-Please note that the individual track movies are still bounded by the frame range given as well as the frame range over wich the tracks exist.
-Thus it is possible to plot only a portion of a track.
+Please note that the individual track movies are still bounded by the frame range given and the frames in which the track exists.

 If the "Individual Track Numbers" text box is empty, all tracks will be shown for the ROI.